 We compared the MoE performance in the simulations against each of the 28 methods, testing to see if it outperformed all other single methods.
 Figures 3a and 3b show that the MoE approach had the best general performance.
 Estimating the area under the receiver operator curve gave 0.84 for the MoE approach in terms of classifying the simulations as being null or non-null.
 Notably, the next best methods were median and mode based estimators using Steiger filtering.
-Under the assumption of universal pleiotropy it is clear that all methods suffer from high false discovery rates.
+Under the assumption of widespread and diverse pleiotropic effects it is clear that all methods suffer from high false discovery rates (Figure 3a).

 Automated MR analysis of 2407 phenotypes

-We applied our analysis using summary data for 2407 phenotypes, including 149 complex traits and diseases, 575 metabolites (18,19) and 1683 plasma protein levels (20).
+We applied our analysis using summary data for 2407 phenotypes, including 149 complex traits and diseases, 575 metabolites (28,29) and 1683 plasma protein levels (30).
 For the protein levels only the instruments were available, so they could only be evaluated as exposure phenotypes.
-The complex traits and diseases and metabolite levels had complete summary data available in MR-Base, thus they can be evaluated as both exposures (if they had significant instruments) and outcomes.
+The complex traits and diseases and metabolite levels had complete summary data available in MR-Base, thus they be evaluated as both exposures (if they had significant instruments) and outcomes.
 Together, we evaluated 715681 relationships.
 The majority of these associations could only be evaluated using fewer than 5 SNPs, and so the Wald ratio or IVW fixed effects methods were used, but for 61029 associations the MR-MoE approach was applied.

 There were 5660 associations following Bonferroni correction (p<7.0×10-8).
 Of these 2918 were obtained from the MR-MoE analysis, while the remainder were estimated using fewer than 5 SNPs using the Wald ratio or IVW fixed effects methods.

 The frequencies of the methods chosen by the MR-MoE analysis are shown in Supplementary table 3.
 Amongst those deemed 'significant', the IVW fixed effects analysis using tophits instruments (the only method applicable when there is no evidence of horizontal pleiotropy of any sort) was selected in only 10.4% of cases.
+This indicates that horizontal pleiotropy is likely to be pervasive.

-Causal associations involving years of schooling
+Putative associations involving years of schooling